buddies2705/awesome-prediction-market/README.md

 ### Directories & Aggregators
 - [**Prediction Index**](https://predictionindex.xyz/) - Comprehensive directory of prediction markets and forecasting platforms
-- [**Verso**](https://www.verso.trading/) - Multi-chain prediction market aggregator for decentralized prediction markets

 ### Documentation & Guides
 - **Prediction Market Mechanisms**: Learn about CLOB (Central Limit Order Book), AMM (Automated Market Maker), and other trading mechanisms used in prediction markets
+- **How to Earn More from Polymarket**: Comprehensive guides on maximizing profits, using Polymarket analytics tools, following Polymarket signals providers, and leveraging tools to copy trade Polymarket traders
-- **Trading Strategies**: Guides on how to trade prediction markets, manage risk, and develop profitable strategies
+- **Trading Strategies**: Guides on how to trade prediction markets, manage risk, and develop profitable strategies using Polymarket trading terminals and prediction trading terminals
-- **API Documentation**: Developer resources and APIs for building prediction market applications
+- **Polymarket Data API Providers**: Developer resources and APIs for building prediction market applications, including Polymarket data API providers for accessing real-time market data
+- **Polymarket Alternatives**: Explore alternative prediction market platforms beyond Polymarket, including Polymarket alternatives that offer different features and mechanisms
 - **Blockchain Integration**: Guides on using prediction markets on Polygon, Base, Solana, Ethereum, and other blockchain networks

 ### Community